mchurilla/mc0724/README.md

 ## Building

-This project is built using Java 17 and uses Maven as a dependecy manager.
+This project was developed using IntelliJ Community Edition version 2022.3.2.
+It is built using Java 17 and uses Maven as a dependency manager.<br>

+## Test Suites
+All JUnit 5 test suites are located under the `src/test/java/*` directory.
+While there are multiple test suites included, the primary test suite containing the project's proofs is found in the `ToolRentalTests` class.

+Each test case used for the proofs is named according to its test number (e.g., test1_**) and is accompanied by Javadocs that provide all relevant information.

 ## Maven dependencies